thelittlecitizen7/Kashkeshet/README.md

 Kashkeshet project:

-1. the KashkeshetClient project use the MenuBuilder.dll and use the project KashkeshetCommon
+1. the KashkeshetClient project use the file MenuBuilder.dll and use the project KashkeshetCommon as reference

-2. the KashkeshetServer use the project KashkeshetCommon
+2. the KashkeshetServer use the project KashkeshetCommon as reference